Skip Navigation

 When Are the Elections Held?

 Municipal elections in the Netherlands are held every four years.
-The next round will take place in 2026, giving residents across the country the chance to choose their local representatives.
+The next round will take place on 18 March 2026, giving residents across the country the chance to choose their local representatives.

 How to Vote

-This article is based on a presentation given by Work in South Holland given during the The Hague Local Election Night on 10 March 2026 co-organised by ACCESS, PEP Den Haag, Volunteer The Hague and HPM.
+This article is based on a presentation given by Work in South Holland of The Hague International Centre during the The Hague Local Election Night on 10 March 2026 co-organised by ACCESS, PEP Den Haag, Volunteer The Hague, Holland Park Media and The Hague International Centre.

 Volunteer The Hague is a project of PEP Den Haag, a leading non-profit organization dedicated to fostering civic engagement and strengthening the social fabric of The Hague.
 Initiated in collaboration with the Municipality of The Hague, Volunteer The Hague site hosts hundreds of volunteer activities for every age, skill-set, and availability.
 Importantly, the volunteer listings on Volunteer The Hague’s website do not require Dutch language skills.
 You can browse these vacancies or use our Talent Scan tool through which you can find individualized listings after answering a series of questions about your skills and interests.
 All listings will provide you with information about the tasks expected, preferred availability in days and number of hours, and perks offered.